 - I benefited because I get it now.
 I will never again turn my back, my eyes are open.

 Part of the committee's work has focused on promotion of the representative workforce strategy.

 What is representative workforce?
 "A representative workforce is one where Indigenous workers are represented in all occupational levels (entry level, middle and senior management) in proportion to their numbers in the province's population."
 (IGAA, 2003)

 This does not mean that there are special privileges or quotas.
 "The achievement of a representative workforce requires changes in the workplace, improvements in the knowledge/skill attainment of potential Indigenous workers, and a comprehensive and focused employment development strategy."
 (IGAA, 2003)

 The representative workforce strategy focuses on the Indigenous community, the unions and the workplace.
 A primary component is to develop partnerships between employers (private and public) and IGAA.
 Each partnership agreement has the following goals in common:

 - work together in a bilateral or multilateral process that promotes fairness, equity, trust, respect, dignity and consistency.

-- work with the aboriginal community, unions and employees
+- work with the Indigenous community, unions and employees

 - develop programs to facilitate constructive cultural and race relations

-- build links to the aboriginal labour force
+- build links to the Indigenous labour force

-- develop programs promoting employment opportunities for aboriginal people
+- develop programs promoting employment opportunities for Indigenous people

 - build business development initiatives for further employment opportunities